 What should I do?

-- Firstly, arrange a visit from your local DNO (Distribution Network Operator) to ensure the property is deemed safe for a meter to be installed.
+- Firstly, arrange a visit from your local DNO (Distribution Network Operator) to ensure the property is deemed safe.

 - You’ll also require an electrician’s report to make sure all the internal wiring is safe.

 - If your meter is damaged, call us to arrange for a new meter to be installed.

 Before we can determine whether you’ll be billed for this period, we need to make sure you have a new meter installed.
 Once installed we’ll need to investigate:

 - What damage was done to the meters